Submission Checklist

 When all of this is completed and you've submitted your game, we'll also do a quick play-through to make sure the UI is functioning, there aren’t any dead/incorrect links, or anything else that stands out as non-functional in the game.

-You also will have an opportunity to submit game screenshots.
+• You also will have an opportunity to submit game screenshots.
 These are optional but will be visible for when players hover over your game listing.
-They should be 300x200px or larger, and again we'll resize and match that 3:2 aspect ratio.

-• In addition to sending us these two icons and descriptions for ads at launch, if you have additional general marketing assets that we could potentially use in future promotion we'd be happy to get those as well.
+• If you have additional general marketing assets that we could potentially use in future promotion we'd be happy to get those as well.
 Layered .psd's are often best, but we can work with most anything.
 Please feel free to send us anything else in a zip or as an ftp link.
 We're not guaranteeing additional promotion, but if we are able to do some it is helpful to have a cache of assets for the game.